 Dolly Parton Sheds Light on Husband’s Need for Privacy

-“After the dinner we walked back out and they brought us our car — I don’t even remember what we were driving then — and we got in it and headed for home.
-Carl turned to me and said, ‘Dolly, I want you to have everything you want and I’m happy for you, but don’t you ever ask me to go to another one of them dang things again!’”
+“After the dinner, we walked back out, and they brought us our car — I don’t even remember what we were driving then — and we got in it and headed for home,” she continues.
+“Carl turned to me and said, ‘Dolly, I want you to have everything you want, and I’m happy for you, but don’t you ever ask me to go to another one of them dang things again!’”

 Parton and Dean met in 1964, on the day the country icon moved to Nashville.
 She was at the Wishy Washy Laundromat, and he drove by in his white Chevrolet pickup, then drove by again for a second look.

 Parton was always up front with Dean, telling him that she had no intention of staying home to wash dishes and clean the house, but that she intended to pursue her dream of becoming a country singer.
 He had no objections, so she agreed to get married, which they did, on May 30, 1966, in Ringgold, Ga.

 Dean runs a road-paving company in Nashville and to this day does not accompany Parton to her music-related festivities, instead preferring to join her at family gatherings and other private events.
 She says that he may not enjoy a public image, but he has a romantic side, often surprising her with the little things he does for her.
 She also has said that he has only seen her in concert “a time or two.”